michaelishri/aw-diag/README.md

 The script requires PowerShell 6 to run.

 ## Installation
-You simply need to download and copy, `aw-diag.ps1` to your server.
+You simply need to download and copy `aw-diag.ps1` to your server.

 ## Usage
-Once you have it copied to your server, you simply need to run the script, it does the rest.
+Once you have it copied to your server, you just need to run the script, it does the rest.

 ```
 # Open PowerShell 6 (pwsh)